ESCOMP/CTSM/doc/source/tech_note/Hydrology/CLM50_Tech_Note_Hydrology.rst

-Soil water is predicted from a multi-layer model, in which the vertical soil moisture transport is governed by infiltration, surface and sub-surface runoff, gradient diffusion, gravity, canopy transpiration through root extraction, and interactions with groundwater (Figure 7.1).
+Soil water is predicted from a multi-layer model, in which the vertical soil moisture transport is governed by infiltration, surface and sub-surface runoff, gradient diffusion, gravity, canopy transpiration through root extraction, and interactions with groundwater (:numref:`Hydrologic processes figure`).
-The following derivation generally follows that of Z.-L. Yang (1998, unpublished manuscript) with modifications by Zeng and Decker (2009).
+The following derivation generally follows that of :ref:`Z.-L. Yang (1998, unpublished manuscript) <Yang1998>` with modifications by Zeng and Decker (2009).

 For one-dimensional vertical water flow in soils, the conservation of mass is stated as